Aerial tramway: Moving people

-In the beginning of the 20th century the rise of the middle class and the leisure industry allowed for investment in sight-seeing machines.
-Prior to 1893 a combined goods and passenger carrying cableway was installed at Gibraltar.
-Initially its passengers were military personnel.
+In the beginning of the 20th century, the rise of the middle class and the leisure industry allowed for investment in sight-seeing transport.
+Prior to 1893, a combined goods and passenger carrying cableway was installed at Gibraltar.
+Initially, its passengers were military personnel.
 An 1893 industry publication said of a two-mile system in Hong Kong that it "is the only wire tramway which has been erected exclusively for the carriage of individuals" (albeit workmen).
-After the pioneer cable car of 1907 at Mount Ulia (San Sebastián, Spain) by Leonardo Torres y Quevedo and the Wetterhorn Elevator (Grindelwald, Switzerland) in 1908, others to the top of high peaks in the Alps of Austria, Germany and Switzerland resulted.
-They were much cheaper to build than the earlier rack railway.
+After the pioneer cable car suitable for public transport on Mount Ulia in 1907 (San Sebastián, Spain) by Leonardo Torres Quevedo and the Wetterhorn Elevator (Grindelwald, Switzerland) in 1908, others to the top of high peaks in the Alps of Austria, Germany and Switzerland resulted.
+They were much less expensive to build than the earlier rack railway.

-One of the first trams was at Chamonix, while others in Switzerland, and Garmisch soon followed.
+One of the first aerial trams was at Chamonix, while others in Switzerland, and Garmisch soon followed.
 From this, it was a natural transposition to build ski lifts and chairlifts.
-The first cable car in North America was at Cannon Mountain in Franconia, New Hampshire in 1938.
+The first passenger tramway in North America was at Cannon Mountain in Franconia, New Hampshire in 1938.

-Many aerial cablecars were built by Von Roll Ltd. of Switzerland, which has since been acquired by Austrian lift manufacturer Doppelmayr.
+Many aerial tramways were built by Von Roll Ltd. of Switzerland, later acquired by Austrian lift manufacturer Doppelmayr.
 Other German, Swiss, and Austrian firms played an important role in the cable car business: Bleichert, Heckel, Pohlig, PHB (Pohlig-Heckel-Bleichert), Garaventa and Waagner-Biró.
 Now there are three groups dominating the world market: Doppelmayr Garaventa Group, Leitner Group, and Poma, the last two being owned by one person.

-Some aerial cablecars have their own propulsion, such as the Lasso Mule or the Josef Mountain Aerial Tramway near Merano, Italy.
+Some aerial tramways have their own propulsion, such as the Lasso Mule or the Josef Mountain Aerial Tramway near Merano, Italy.

 Urban transport

-While typically used for ski resorts, aerial cablecars have been ported over for usage in the urban environment in recent times.
-The Roosevelt Island Tramway in New York City, the Cable cars in Haifa Israel and the Portland Aerial Tram are examples where this technology has been successfully adapted for public transport purposes.
+While typically used for ski resorts, aerial tramways have come into use in the urban environment.
+The 1976 Roosevelt Island Tramway in New York City, the 2022 Rakavlit cable car in Haifa, Israel and the 2006 Portland Aerial Tram are examples where this technology has been successfully adapted for public transport.